Anyone can start a blog that makes money. Seriously.

-Here’s a quick checklist to consider, before you hit the publish button:
+Here’s a quick checklist to consider before you hit the publish button:

 - Speak in a conversational tone.

-- Content flows naturally.
+- Be sure the content flows naturally.

 - Use headings to separate sections.

-- Bullet points and lists.
+- Break up content with bullet points and lists.

 - Check for typos and grammatical errors.